Graphic Design: Editorial Design Summer Intensive

 Location: RCA White City

 Please note: the course fee does not include materials, accommodation, food or transport.

-Please note: the July 2019 course is now full.
 Please register your interest to join the waiting list.

 This five-day short course offers graphic design and visual communication students and professionals a series of topic-focused workshops in the principal aspects of contemporary editorial design.

 The course aims to establish an intensive learning environment, offering practical and theoretical guidance in forging your editorial design practice.
 Each participant will work on an individual and team editorial design project while on the course.

 At the end of the course there will be a final presentation in the studios, followed by a drinks reception with RCA tutors.